 Start by adding a skills section.

-Finally, if you find yourself wanting to focus on skills instead of a limited work history, a functional resume is right for you.
+If you find yourself wanting to focus your resume on featuring skills instead of a limited work history, a functional resume is right for you.
 This resume format is perfect for job seekers just starting out or transferring from other industries because it downplays work experience in favor of skills and abilities.
-Next, we’ll show you how to add people skills to the rest of your resume.

-Here’s an important formatting note — use bullet points.
-Your resume should be easy to read, and bullet points are a perfect way to guide the reader’s attention from line to line.
+Here's an important formatting note: use bullet points.
+Your resume should be easy to read, and bullet points are a perfect way to guide the reader's attention from line to line.

 Include skills throughout the rest of your resume